 Today we will be looking at a story about Jesus from the Bible.
-Some stories tell us about amazing things Jesus did (miracles), others are about someone Jesus met and how it changed their lives or a story he made up.
+Some stories tell us about amazing things Jesus did (miracles), others are about someone Jesus met and how it changed their lives and some are stories he made up.
 All these stories help us to understand more about God.
 So at the end of the story I'll ask you what you think Jesus wants people to understand about God.